gohugoio/hugo/content/en/news/0.74.0-relnotes/index.md

 categories: ["Releases"]
 ---

 **Note:** The documentation site isn't updated with all of the main new things below.
 We will get to it soon.
+See https://github.com/gohugoio/hugoDocs/issues/1171

 This release comes with native JavaScript bundling (and minifier), with [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) support (from `node_modules` etc.), tree shaking, scope hoisting for ES6 modules, transpilation of JSX and newer JS syntax down to ES6, JavaScript/JSX and TypeScript/TSX support.
 And it's _very fast_.
 [Benchmarks](https://github.com/evanw/esbuild#benchmarks) rates it **at least 100x faster** than the other JavaScript bundlers included.
 This new feature is backed by the very impressive [ESBuild](https://github.com/evanw/esbuild) project by [@evanw](https://github.com/evanw).
 Many thanks to [@remko](https://github.com/remko) for the integration work.